Are We With the Right Tribe?

 We know we’re with the right tribe when we feel good around the people in it.
 We don’t feel insecure.
 We say what we want to say without holding back or rethinking it.
 There’s an unspoken respect from everyone in it, and we feel like we are enough and we matter.

-That is the tribe we all belong in.
+That is the tribe we should aspire to be in.
 And since there are so many different people, there are many, many tribes.
 You probably wouldn’t see an Olympic athlete in a tribe of foodies.
 Yet, we subject ourselves to being in a tribe that doesn’t support our purpose or our life.
-When I did the self-work to figure out what I was avoiding, I realized that the reason I continued in the tribes I’d been in was because of fear and my own insecurities.
+When I did the self-work to figure out what I was avoiding, I realized that the reason I continued to be part of the tribes I’d been in was because fear and my insecurities kept me stuck there.

 Tribes can give us a sense of security because there are other people in it, and if we need anything, we know we can get that from someone in the tribe.
 That’s a safety net.
-Even though those things are good and can save us from harm, they can also keep us stuck.
-We become paralyzed by fear, and we don’t move or evolve because we didn’t develop the courage muscle we need.
-Being in the tribe stifled our need to have it.
-We became complacent and settled.
+But if we feel uncomfortable in that tribe, we need to ask ourselves why we’re still there.

 - How do you feel when with your tribe? (be honest, dig deep)